Darwin Deason: Political activity

-Deason and his family are major financial backers of the Republican Party.
+Deason's family are major financial backers of the Republican Party.
 They donated $250,000 to support Rick Perry's 2012 presidential candidacy.

 In the 2016 presidential election, Deason again supported Perry, donating $5 million to his campaign.
 After Perry withdrew from the race in September 2015, Deason asked for his contribution to be returned.
 Deason then endorsed Ted Cruz's campaign.

 Between 2017 and June 30, 2019, Deason donated $1 million to the America First Policies-tied America First Action super PAC.
 Deason later contributed $405,000 to Donald Trump's 2020 presidential campaign.

-Deason's son, Doug Deason, is also a major Republican donor, and a member of the Koch Brothers' political network.
-During the 2017 attempt to repeal the Affordable Care Act, Doug Deason told Senator Mitch McConnell and other senior Republicans that they would not make political contributions if Congress did not reduce taxes and repeal the Affordable Care Act.
+Personal life and death

+Deason was married six times, and his fifth wife, Katerina Panos, was 27 years his junior.
+In 2012, Forbes described him as "a former alcoholic".
+They divorced in 2019, and the following year, Katerina married Richard Rawlings, a businessman and media personality.

+In 2020, Darwin married Kimberly Cohn, and they filed for divorce in 2023.

+Deason died on December 2, 2025, at the age of 85.